NanduWasTaken/Global-School-List/README.md

-# 🚀 GitHub Student Program Eligibility List
+# 🚀 Global School List
 ---

 > [!WARNING]
-> **These lists were collected manually!**  GitHub does not allow automated scraping of [GitHub Education](https://education.github.com) it is against their terms of service, so all the information in this repository was gathered through manual research.
+> **These lists were collected manually!**  GitHub does not allow automated scraping of our primary source: [GitHub Education](https://education.github.com) it is against their terms of service, so all the information in this repository was gathered through manual research.

 > [!NOTE]
-> **Website for Searching Institution Eligiblility.** If this github repository gets enough attention I will make a static website for students to look up their institution eligiblity for github student program.
-I know this is already present in the school name field in github student application but its search is not very good, I would mainly focus on its better search engine.
-For this we have to record the whole of the eligible institution which is a very hectic task.
-This repository only contains 22000+ unique institution, so please consider contributing to increase this list and for future betterment for this project.
+> This does not contain every school in the world, it only has 22000+ schools.
+We hope to add more schools in the furture.

 ## 📚 About This Repository
-This repository contains a list of educational institutions that are **eligible** for the **GitHub Student Developer Pack**.
+This repository contains a list of **Educational Institutions**.
 There are over **22000+ unique institutions** in this list.
 The dataset includes:
 - 📌 School names
 - 🌐 Verified domains
-- ✅ Eligibility details
+- ✅ Other Details

 ## 🔍 Why This Matters
-Many students struggle to determine if their institution qualifies for GitHub's student benefits.
-This repository aims to **simplify the process** by providing a manually verified list.
+There no Open Source Database in the world containing every school name and details in the world.
+So i though I should contribute a little

 ## 📂 Available Files